arcus/education_modules/omics_orientation/omics_orientation.md

 author:   Meredith Lee
 email:    leemc@chop.edu
-version:  0.0.1
+version:  1.0.0
 module_template_version: 2.0.0
 language: en
 narrator: UK English Female
 title: Omics Orientation
 comment: This module provides a brief introduction to omics and its associated fields.
 long_description: Omics is a wide-reaching field, with many different subfields.
-This module aims to disambiguate several omics-related topics and discuss some of the most popular omics research fields and why you might want to learn more about them.
+This module aims to disambiguate several omics-related topics and discuss some of the most popular omics research fields.
 estimated_time: 20m

 @learning_objectives

 After completion of this module, learners will be able to:

-- Define what omics is (and isn't)
+- Define what omics is and explain why a researcher might choose an omics approach
-- Explain why someone might choose to study omics
+- Describe some challenges and caveats of omics research
-- Describe several popular omics topics
+- Describe several popular omics domains

 @end